chiffa/BioFlow/dev_decision_log.md

  - Add a coarseness feature on the interactome analysis affecting sampling behavior, so that precision is sacrificed in favor of computation speed.

+ - separate the envelopes for the GO and Reactome graphs retrieval from the envelope used to recover and compute over the graph.

+ -

 ## Required documentation: